EzraCerpac/FutureDistributionSystemsAM/readme.md

 ## Credits and References

-This work builds upon previous research:
+This work builds upon previous academic research:

 - Master thesis by Max van Dijk at TU Delft
 - Previous implementations by Gijs Lagerweij